 When planning the meeting, write a list of questions or concerns that you want to ask your manager.
 It will help you feel mentally prepared.

 - Have a list of questions with you that can serve as a starting point.
 In general, they will be answered as the meeting progresses, but if you have them written out it will help you redirect the conversation if it isn’t going the way you had expected.

-- Use positive language and avoid phrases with a vague, abstract or ambiguous meaning.
+- Use positive language and avoid phrases with a vague, abstract, or ambiguous meaning.
 It’s better to ask specific questions.
 For example, “How do you rate the overall result of this project and my role in it?
 How do you think it could have gone better?
 What areas do you think I could improve on?”

 - Don’t focus on the negatives—ask for the positives.
-Feedback sessions are not simply about correcting errors and problems, but recognising any areas of your work that could improve the overall experience of the team, and being able to enhance or refine them.
+Feedback sessions are not simply about correcting errors and problems, but recognizing any areas of your work that could improve the overall experience of the team, and being able to enhance or refine them.

 4. Steel yourself for criticism